-- 2. Jurisdictional Subsidy to VRE The proposed budget includes \$5,468,148 of Northern Virginia Transportation Authority (NVTA) 30% funding to support FY25 operating and capital expenses at VRE.
+- A. Prince William County (PWC) Budget Allocations to Transit Services The following funding allocations are adopted in FY25: - 1.
+Motor Vehicle Fuel Tax Revenue The budget continues allocation of the 2.1% motor vehicle fuels tax collected by the Department of Motor Vehicles from wholesale fuel distributors and remitted monthly to PRTC.
+The tax will support the operating and capital expenditures in the PRTC FY2025 Budget.
+PRTC's estimated motor fuels tax revenue for FY25 is \$16.9 million.
+The designation of the motor vehicle fuels tax revenue to PRTC is consistent with prior practice. - 2.
+General Property Tax Revenue The budget includes a \$0.7 million contribution in general property tax revenue to support the operating and capital expenditures in the PRTC FY2025 Budget. - 3.
+Grantor's Tax Revenue The budget includes a contribution of \$4.7 million in grantor's tax revenue designated for transportation purposes to support the operating and capital expenditures in the PRTC FY2025 Budget. - 4.
+Transient Occupancy Tax (TOT) Revenue The budget includes a contribution of \$4.5 million in TOT funds designated for public transportation purposes to support the operating and capital expenditures in the PRTC FY2025 Budget. - 5.
+Jurisdictional Subsidy to VRE The budget includes \$5,468,148 of Northern Virginia Transportation Authority (NVTA) 30% funding to support FY25 operating and capital expenses at VRE.
 The PWC subsidy amount is approximately 30% of VRE's total jurisdictional subsidy revenue.
-This is an increase of \$543,482 from the FY24 adopted amount of \$4,924,666. - 3.
-Support for PRTC Wheels-to-Wellness The proposed budget includes \$150,000 of Transient Occupancy Tax funds designated for public transportation purposes to support the Wheels-to-Wellness program.
-The program is a medical transportation assistance program to help eligible residents access health services and is administered by PRTC through support from community partners including medical service providers and the County.
+This is an increase of \$543,482 from the FY24 adopted amount of \$4,924,666. - 6.
+Support for PRTC Wheels-to-Wellness The budget includes \$150,000 of TOT funds designated for public transportation purposes to support the Wheels-to-Wellness program.
+The program is a medical transportation assistance program to help eligible residents access health services and is administered by PRTC through support from community partners including medical service providers and the County. - B. PRTC FY2025 Budget The PRTC FY2025 Budget was approved by the PRTC Board on June 6, 2024.
+The PRTC budget is based on a PWC total local subsidy increase of \$9.1 million.